Kai-Guan/PONG/README.md

 For an .exe self-extracting zip file go to my [Pong.exe Github Page](https://github.com/Kai-Guan/PONG-exe) (may not be newest version)

-*works on windows so far, haven't tested other operating systems*

 ## To-do List
 - [ ] Add an options menu to toggle sound effects and music.
 - [ ] Add a music volume controller.